 What about cost?

-Thanks to the Affordable Care Act, the health care reform law passed in 2010, health insurance plans must cover syphilis testing for adults at higher risk and all pregnant women.
+Under the Affordable Care Act, the health care reform law passed in 2010, health insurance plans must cover syphilis testing for adults at higher risk and all pregnant women.
 You may be able to get tested at no cost to you.
 Talk to your insurance company to find out more.

 For more information about other services covered by the Affordable Care Act, visit Healthcare.gov.